 Preparation:

 - Bake at 200°C for 25-30 minutes until golden.
-Let it rest for 10 minutes before cutting.
+Let rest for 10 minutes before cutting.

-7. Russian salad with albacore tuna
+7. Russian Salad with Albacore Tuna

 The premium version of the classic Russian salad.
 Albacore tuna gives it a quality boost compared to the usual light tuna.

-Ingredients (4 people):
+Ingredients (4 servings):

 - 1 can of Organic Albacore Tuna 120g